How NOT to Start a Recipe

-Before I talk about how not to start a recipe, I want to take some time to talk about what a recipe is.
+Before I talk about how to start a recipe, I want to take some time to talk about what a recipe is.
 According to Miriam Webster, a recipe is "a set of instructions for making something from various ingredients."

 The second definition is "a formula or procedure for doing or attaining something."

 When it comes to recipes for food, both definitions apply.
-Not only is the recipe the blueprint for a particular dish, well-written recipes also teach the procedure for making something.
+Not only is the recipe the blueprint for a particular dish, but well-written recipes also teach the procedure for making something.

 Many of the recipes here on The Reluctant Gourmet may seem long and drawn out, but I find it much easier to follow one if I know why I'm doing something rather than just being told to do it.
 I try my best not to take for granted you know the techniques necessary to complete the recipe.